wazuh/wazuh-documentation/source/amazon/services/prerequisites/dependencies.rst

 Python
 ------

-The AWS S3 integration requires python 3.
-It is compatible with python versions from `3.6.0` to `3.9.5`.
-Future python releases should maintain compatibility although it cannot be guaranteed.
+The AWS module requires Python 3.9.
+Future Python releases should maintain compatibility although it cannot be guaranteed.

 a) For CentOS/RHEL/Fedora operating systems: